prio/prio_old.github.io/_posts/2013-11-21-clojure-python-lite.md

 similar on the cPython platform.

 * REPL
-* Standard fucntional and Lisp functions/constructs
+* Standard functional and Lisp functions/constructs
 * Host interop
-* Persistent data strucutres
+* Persistent data structures
 * Protocols
 * Concurrency constructs: Atoms, Futures, Threads, Refs, Agents
 * Laziness
-* Clojure niceites: threading macros,
+* Clojure niceties: threading macros,
 * Macros
-* Metadata
+* Meta data
 * _Bonus_ Although not a language feature something like the awesome core.async library would be a clincher